 The first thing to look at is your current business goals.
 What are you currently aiming for in your business and how do you want the website to help you reach those goals.

-When you have clear what your current business goals are it is easier to make decisions regarding your content.
+When you are clear about what your current business goals are it is easier to make decisions regarding your content.

-The idea would be that yo line up your business goals to your pieces of content.
+The idea would be that you line up your business goals to your pieces of content.
 For this to work, you need to also prioritize your business goals.

-Let's say for example, your current business goal is to increase your audience by growing your email list, additionally you want to build trust among your readers by publishing valuable content that you want them to read and refer to and finally you want your audience to spread the voice and share your content on social media.
+Let's say, for example, your current business goal is to increase your audience by growing your email list and in addition you want to build trust among your readers by publishing valuable content that you want them to read and refer to.
+Also, you may want your audience to spread the voice and share your content on social media.

 This means you have 3 practical business goals:

-- Increase the readers of your blog posts.
+- Increase the readership of your blog posts.